UUDigitalHumanitieslab/coloringbook/Readme.md

     DB_DB=abcdefg
     DB_ROOT_PASSWORD=abcdefg

 `DB_HOST` should be set to `db-dev` if the application is run in `dev` mode.
 In `prod` mode, the settings should correspond to existing database and user settings on the host machine.
 The user must be configured to use the `mysql_native_password` authentication plugin.
-This is not the default in modern versions of MySQL or MariaDB
+This is not the default in modern versions of MySQL or MariaDB.

 The setting `CONFIG_FILE` should be refer to the name of a configuration file (e.g. `CONFIG_FILE=config.py`).
 Create this file, put it in the `coloringbook` package folder and add at least the following settings.